 For anyone who isn't familiar with the term, sciatica refers to any sort of shooting pain that goes from your back, through your glutes, and down your leg—aka along your sciatic nerve, which is the longest in your body.
 The causes of sciatic pain are extensive, but it's usually brought on by extremes: sitting for extra-long periods of time or doing a lot of really intense exercise like HIIT or long-distance running.

-If the symptoms have already set in, doing some stretches for sciatica can also help.
+Before you freak out about the fiery sensation in your back, hips, and legs, know that a few simple stretches can help.
 "Stretching properly is a great way to help alleviate the symptoms associated with sciatica," adds Jeff Brannigan, program director at Stretch'd.
 "While the cause of sciatic pain often lies in the lumbar spine, targeting the adjacent and supporting muscle groups in this area can provide relief and help to manage the discomfort in the sciatic nerve."